morzack/ece592-radar-SAR-proj/docs/proposal.typ

   )
 ) <figure:asd>

-This suggests that we can detect a corner reflector up to $approx 40$ m away using the TI radar.
+This suggests that we can detect a corner reflector up to $approx 7$ m away using the TI radar.
+7m is fairly short -- we won't be able to take images of a large scene (e.g. architecture outside), but it's still long enough for in-lab measurements to give reasonable results.

 The other constraint on sampling, in FMCW, is the unambiguous range, which is given in @eq:unambig.